h2oai/wave-amlb/README.md

 ### 3. Run the App
 After you set-up the python environment you can start the app by running

-Note! this is in a separate terminal tab then where you ran './waved' command to start the wave server
+Note! this is in a separate terminal tab then where you ran './waved' command to start the wave server:

 ```bash
 wave run src.app
 ```

 Note!
 If you did not activate your virtual environment this will be:

 ```bash
 ./venv/bin/wave run src.app
 ```

 ### 4. View the App

 Point your web browser to [localhost:10101](http://localhost:10101)